gokepelemo/cloudways-webhook-listener/README.md

 - `branch_name`: Branch to deploy code from.
 - `deploy_path`: Path to deploy the code to the server, relative to the `public_html` directory.

-The code example can be extracted and used in a Github action, or Gitlab runner if not using webhooks.
-Environment variables can be set as secrets instead on those environments.
-An example of a Github Action is added to `deploy.yml`.
+Examples for a Github action and Gitlab job can be found in `deploy.yml` and `.gitlab-ci.yml` respectively.
+Environment variables are set as secrets on Github and project variables on Gitlab.